octobercms/docs/3.x/extend/database/query.md

     ->first();
 ```

-#### Random order

 The `inRandomOrder` method may be used to sort the query results randomly.
-For example, you may use this method to fetch a random user:
+For example, you may use this method to fetch a random user.

 ```php
 $randomUser = Db::table('users')